Bholekar Srihari: Career and style

-Bholekar attributed his free-spirited nature to the village life he grew up in.
-“Till 10 years I enjoyed the village life.
+Bholekar described his early life, which consisted of living in a small village, as having a strong impact on his later works: “Till 10 years I enjoyed the village life.
 Art has not developed because of it but its influence is still there.
 The energy, the process and boldness in my works comes from village atmosphere.
 I had come through so many situations in early life; not hardships, but I enjoyed my life as a child.
 My parents did not allow me to go and play in the jungle”.